 Nova – Compute Options

-Nova’s storage component is also changed to use Ceph.
+The storage for Nova is also changed to use Ceph.

 nova_backend_ceph: "yes"

-Most of the configuration has now been completed.
-In actual production deployments, minor adjustments can be made based on individual requirements.
+Most of the configuration is now complete.
+For an actual production deployment, you can make further adjustments based on your specific requirements.

 Ansible Inventory Configuration

-Ansible Inventory is populated with the hostnames or IP addresses of each node as selected.
+Fill in the Ansible Inventory with the hostnames or IP addresses of your chosen nodes.
 This example includes three controller nodes.
-The controller node also serves as a Ceph storage node, so the controller node’s hostname is also included in the storage section.control01, control02 control03` 和一台 compute node `compute01
+Since the controller nodes also serve as Ceph storage nodes, enter the controller node hostnames in the storage section as well.control01, control02 control03` 和一台 compute node `compute01

 [control]